Basic STEP Concepts

 Object Super Types

 Each super type has specific characteristics that make it suitable for modeling particular types of data.
-For example, inheritance of data is available within the Product super type so objects that share data based on common characteristics are typically modeled using this super type.
-Alternatively, digital media files are housed using the Asset super type, which allows for automatic reading and storing of asset properties such as size and format.
+For example, inheritance of data is available within the product super type so objects that share data based on common characteristics are typically modeled using this super type.
+Alternatively, digital media files are housed using the asset super type, which allows for automatic reading and storing of asset properties such as size and format.
 Any number of individual object types within each super type can be created.
-For example, a system may use both an 'Icon' object type and an 'Illustration' object type (along with any number of others) within the Asset super type.
+For example, a system may use both an 'Icon' object type and an 'Illustration' object type (along with any number of others) within the asset super type.

 The object super types are: